Education and Training Benefits for Veterans

 Academic Tuition and Fees

 Academic tuition and fees for all academic programs are located under resources on the university's website.
 Academic tuition and fees noted are billed on a per semester/term basis and are subject to change annually.
 Fees are not based on the mode of instruction (e.g. face-to-face, online, etc.).
 Vanguard University reserves the right to modify the mode of instruction at any time.
-Please note that information listed does not include the cost of books, supplies, special fees, transportation or personal expenses.
+Please note that the information listed does not include the cost of books, supplies, special fees, transportation or personal expenses.
 For more information about textbooks, please click here.
 Veteran students who are receiving Chapter 31 benefits are encouraged to work directly with the bookstore manager and their VA Vocational Readiness and Employment Counselor on books and supply needs for their courses.
 The university requires all students sponsored by the U.S. Department of Veteran Affairs to complete the Enrollment Certification Authorization form for each term they are actively enrolled at the university.
 For more information contact the School Certifying Official.

 Yellow Ribbon Program Participation